microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    OR
    az login --allow-no-subscriptions

-   az account set -s **{If single tenant deployment, use SubscriptionID.
+   az account set --s **{If single tenant deployment, use SubscriptionID.
 If 2 tenant deployment, use Secondary ADTenantID}**

    az account show
    ```